mariano-perez-rodriguez/value_ptr/README.md

 Only one ABI is implemented this far: the [Itanium C++ ABI](https://mentorembedded.github.io/cxx-abi/abi.html), and its restrictions are:

 - if the underlying type `T` has a [trivial destructor](http://en.cppreference.com/w/cpp/language/destructor#Trivial_destructor), then you may _not_ use it thus: `value_ptr<T[]>`, but must instead do: `value_ptr<T[n]>` for some compile-time constant `n`.
-  This is because in order for the size to be determined, an _array cookie_ must be present, and for that to happenm, the Itanium ABI demands the constructor _not_ be trivial.
+  This is because in order for the size to be determined, an _array cookie_ must be present, and for that to happen, the Itanium ABI demands the destructor _not_ be trivial.

 In the future, we may provide additional ABIs as we find the time (and sources).

 #### Should `value_ptr` take an `allocator` argument in addition to a `replicator` and a `deleter`?

-Given that we implement stateful `replicator`s, there's no need for an additional `allocator` object: it can be provided on `replicator`'s initialization.
+Given that we implement stateful `handler`s, there's no need for an additional `allocator` object: it can be provided on `handler`'s initialization.

 #### This implementation assumes that the `replicator` and `deleter` types are stateless; are these viable assumptions?
 If not, what policies should apply when they are being copied during a `value_ptr` copy?

 Given that the standard smart pointers implement stateful deleters, this doesn't seem too viable an alternative, besides, we can swiftly solve the problem posed in the previous question by making them stateful.

 This has been resolved similarly as to how `glibc++` does for `unique_ptr`, ie. with `std::tuple`.

+Additionally, we merged both the `replicator`s and `deleter`s into `handler`s.

 #### With which, if any, standard smart pointers should this template innately interoperate, and to what degree?